pastorryanhayden/docs-simplechurchsites/_posts/2017-07-08-prayer-handout-style.md

 ---

+You can change the Handout style for prayer in the prayer settings.
+(Either click the gear icon in the tool list or choose settings from the prayer toolbar.)

 We offer three styles of handouts:

 * **Half letter** prints two handouts on a letter sized piece of paper and is probably enough for most churches.